The Next Generation of Injectable Weight-Management Therapies: What Patients Need to Know

 What Options Are Available Right Now?

-While next-generation treatments remain in development, several licensed injectable and oral weight-management options are already available in the UK when prescribed appropriately.
+While next-generation treatments remain under investigation, several licensed injectable and oral weight-management options are already available in the UK when prescribed appropriately following clinical assessment.

-At Bramley Pharmacy in Ealing, our service focuses on:
+At Bramley Pharmacy in Ealing, our pharmacist-led service focuses on:

 -